mvannucc/CMSSWGeneration/generation/README.md

 # Some useful scripts to generate with Full Sim given a gridpack

-## First Step: Download input files for a given year
+## Download input files for a given year
 Use `Downloader.py` to dowload input files if you want to change the configuration based on other flow than WLLJJ_WToLNu_EWK.
 First you should change links in Steps.json.
 Then Downloader will take care of editing `SCRAM_ARCH`, `release` and `filename`.
-You might specify all the steps at one time, but only one year.
+You might specify all the steps at one time, but only one year and wheter to run or not the script that creates `_cfg.py`.

-# Full Sim generation
+## Full Sim generation
 `Generate.py` uses the file `Steps.json` to create the configuration for the full generation given a name, the path to gridpack and the year.
+In order to run on condor there should be CMSSW tar realeses needed for the generation, if not present it creates them, also patching the release 10_2_22 with [giorgiopizz patch](https://github.com/giorgiopizz/cmssw/tree/patch_10_2_22_nanoAOD_reweight) for reweights.

+It's extremely useful to take advantage of `Samples.json` file instead of running Generate.py with command line options, but it's still possible to use command line options.

+Generate.py will create a folder in output with the name specified.
+This folder will include `submit.jdl` and `wrapper.sh` needed for a condor submission, as well as a folder for root files and one for logs.

+There are optional parameters:
+- removeOldRoot: whether to remove the intermediate root files or to keep them, default is True
+- dipoleRecoil: if true enables dipoleRecoil in the wmLHEGS config file, default is True
+- events: number of events per file
+- jobs: number of jobs
+- doBatch: whether to run or not `condor_submit`, default is false